The Super-Paleolithic People (Choukodaijomonjin) from Gekiganger 3.

 In Go-onger, an ancient counterpart of the villains known as the Horonderthals caused the dinosaurs to destroy themselves.

 The Greys of The X-Files.
 Where to start?
-They manipulated some of the most powerful people on Earth into plotting against the rest of humanity (turning us against each other), abducted and performed medical experiments on us, plotted with their human allies to cover up their existence, leaving said abductees as social outcasts, planned to use the Black Oil to enslave us until we were no longer of use to them, at which point they planned to make us extinct, touched off a war with a rebel faction that was fought on Earth and resulted in tragedy for the families of their abductees, sent the Mighty Morphin' Bounty Hunter and the Supersoldiers after us, and by the way... their invasion date is still set for 2012.
+They manipulated some of the most powerful people on Earth into plotting against the rest of humanity (turning us against each other), abducted and performed medical experiments on us, plotted with their human allies to cover up their existence, leaving said abductees as social outcasts, planned to use the Black Oil to enslave us until we were no longer of use to them, at which point they planned to make us extinct, touched off a war with a rebel faction that was fought on Earth and resulted in tragedy for the families of their abductees, sent the Mighty Morphin' Bounty Hunter and the Supersoldiers after us, and by the way... their invasion date was set for 2012.
 Even then the real villain is "Black Oil", the creature(s) who took over the originally-peaceful Greys.

 On a much, much lesser scale, Mayor Wilkins also counts.
 He created Sunnydale for the sole purpose of creating a feeding ground for demons so that he could become a pure demon himself.